 This Particulate Analysis procedure is taken from the United States Pharmacopeia Method <788>, which gives criteria for injectable solutions.

-Solutions are mixed by inverting 20 times, allowing the solutions to degas, then analyzing on liquid particle counter.
+Solutions are mixed by inverting 20 times, allowing the solutions to degas, then analyzing on a liquid particle counter.

-Devices are extracted with an appropriate solvent such as low particulate water by flushing, rinsing or orbital shaking.
+Devices are extracted with an appropriate solvent such as low particulate water by flushing, rinsing, or orbital shaking.
 The extracts are degassed and tested on the liquid particle counter.
 There are currently no USP requirements for medical devices.

-The particle counter withdraws not less than three aliquots, of not less than 5 ml.
-The liquid particle counter is capable of calculating the average cumulative counts, average differential counts, average cumulative counts per ml and average differential counts per ml.
-Per the USP, It will automatically omit the data from the first run.
+The particle counter withdraws not less than three aliquots, of not less than 5 mL.
+The liquid particle counter is capable of calculating the average cumulative counts, average differential counts, average cumulative counts per mL, and average differential counts per mL.
+Per the USP, it will automatically omit the data from the first run.

 The size ranges used for USP testing are ≥10 and ≥25 μm.
 The liquid particle counter is capable of sizing and counting particles ranging from 2.0 μm to 150 μm.
 It will count particles larger than 150 μm, but will not be able to accurately size them.
-Sponsors may select any particle size range(s) between 2.0 – 150 μm appropriate for the test sample.
+Sponsors may select any particle size range(s) between 2.0 to 150 μm appropriate for the test sample.

 Microscopic method USP <788>

 Some injections cannot be tested by light obscuration (Stage 1) for technical reasons.
-Examples of such products are emulsions, colloids, liposomal preparations and products that produce air or gas bubbles when drawn into the sensor, such as bicarbonate-buffered formulations.
+Examples of such products are emulsions, colloids, liposomal preparations, and products that produce air or gas bubbles when drawn into the sensor, such as bicarbonate-buffered formulations.
 For these products, microscopic testing may be used exclusively.

 The procedure is taken from the United States Pharmacopeia Method <788>, which gives criteria for injectable solutions.

-Devices are extracted with an appropriate solvent such as low particulate water by flushing, rinsing and/or orbital shaking.
+Devices are extracted with an appropriate solvent such as low particulate water by flushing, rinsing, and/or orbital shaking.
 Solutions, whether device effluent or liquid sample, are filtered through a pre-cleaned, 1.0 µm or finer pore size, membrane filter.

 After filtration, the membrane filters are placed into petri slides and dried.
 Microscope slides are analyzed under a microscope, using a calibrated graticule, at 100X magnification.
 Using oblique illumination at an angle of 10˚ to 20˚, the particulates on the surface of the membrane are sized and counted using the graticule micrometer.

 The size ranges used for USP testing are ≥10 and ≥25 μm.
 Additional sizes can be enumerated ranging from 10 µm to 1,000 µm.
-Sponsors may select any particle size range(s) between 10 – 1,000 μm as appropriate for the test sample.
+Sponsors may select any particle size range(s) between 10 to 1,000 μm as appropriate for the test sample.